StewartMacLeman/Rock-Paper-Scissors/README.md

 # Rock, Paper or Scissors

-This is an application of the game - Rock, Paper or Scissors
+This web-application is a version of the game - Rock, Paper or Scissors, using JavaScript, CSS and HTML.